localoptimum/sandman/README.md

 Most of your work will be with wrapper functions, but for simple devices like slits or empty space then you probably will call a CUDA function.

+The monitor functions on the CPU are for developers and intended for **debugging purposes only** and will give **incorrect** results for users.
+They immediately dump the phase space present at that position.

+The monitor functions running on GPU are for users.
+These wait until the calculation is finished, then weight the trajectories by the statistical weight and output the phase space in the correct orientation as though the neutrons were simulated in the forwards direction.
+The GPU functions are the ones that users should be interested in!